 - TWO MEN AND A TRUCK® was a moving business Mary Ellen Sheets helped her sons set up to earn money during high school.
 When they left for college, the phone kept ringing—and Mary Ellen kept the business running.
 Today, the company has franchises all over the world.

-When you look at the stories behind these and other entrepreneurial successes, a number of important questions undoubtedly played a role—and these are some you should consider before starting a business.
+Of course, not every business idea turns into a thriving enterprise.
+In fact, more than 30% of businesses close within their first two years and nearly half don’t survive past the first five years.2 So, when you look at the stories behind these and other entrepreneurial successes, remember that a number of important questions undoubtedly played a role.
+These are some of the same questions you should consider before starting a business.

-- COMPETITIORS: Who are your competitors?
+- Competitors: Who are your competitors?
 How will you differentiate your business from others?
 Have you thought through the strengths and weaknesses of your product or service?
 Will your pricing be competitive?